 How to Apply Mosquito Repellent to Your Baby

-When you’re using mosquito repellent on your baby, you have to exercise caution about how you apply it.
+Exercise caution when you’re applying mosquito repellent to your baby.
 Here are some rules you should follow when you’re applying it:

-- Don’t spray it on your baby’s face — instead spray the repellent into your hands and dab it on their face while staying away from their eyes and mouth.
-That will protect them from breathing in the spray and from getting it into their eyes.
-For really young babies, you may want to skip applying it at all to their face.
+- Don’t spray it on your baby’s face — instead, spray the repellent into your hands and dab it on their face while avoiding their eyes and mouth.
+That will protect them from breathing in the spray or getting it into their eyes.
+You may want to skip applying it to really young babies’ faces.

-- If your baby has a cut or a scratch, you should make sure not to put repellent on that area.
+- If your baby has a cut or a scratch, you should avoid spraying repellent on that area.

-- Don’t go overboard with it.
+- Don’t overapply.
 You won’t get any extra benefit by putting too much on.

-- When you go back inside, promptly give your baby a bath to wash off the repellent.
+- When you go back inside, promptly wash your baby to remove any remaining repellent.

-- Stop using it right away if your baby develops a rash while using the product.
-Then wash it off of your baby and make an appointment with or call your doctor.
+- Stop using the product right away if your baby develops a rash.
+Wash it off of your baby, and call your health practitioner.

-- Try to limit the application to one time a day (source).
+- Try to limit the application to one time a day (10).

 Can I Use Natural Repellents?

-- You need to read the label to make sure your baby is old enough to use the product.
-All reputable mosquito repellents should have an age on the label that states when they can be used on children.
+- You need to read the label to ensure your baby is old enough to use the product.
+All reputable mosquito repellents should have an age recommendation on the label, stating when you can use them on children.

-- Keep in mind natural repellents don’t usually protect as long as chemical mosquito repellents do.
-That may mean you’ll have to keep reapplying it constantly during your baby’s time outside.
+- Natural repellents don’t usually protect as long as chemical mosquito repellents do.
+That may mean you’ll have to keep reapplying them constantly during your baby’s time outside.

-While the scent is rather strong, I like that it’s all natural ingredients.
-I also love the fact it’s handmade in the U.S.
+While the scent is relatively strong, we like the product’s all-natural ingredients.
+We also love it’s handmade in the U.S.